lamini-ai/lamini-examples/03_RAG/rag.md

 ## Step 0: Prepare Knowledge Data

 RAG requires the user to provide knowledge data which can be retrieved to augment the prompt.
 Lamini requires the user to input a directory path where all files are readable as text (e.g. txt, csv).
+The user can optionally specify a list of file patterns to exclude.
-If any file within the specified directory cannot be read as text, then the directory loader will fail.
+If any file within the specified directory cannot be read as text and is not explicity excluded, then the directory loader will fail.

 ## Step 1: Retrieval